 This coverage will help you pay for the damage you caused to another vehicle while driving.

-Some states require drivers to purchase these coverages while some are optional.
-It is important to check your state laws for mandatory auto insurance coverage requirements.
-You may check the list of required auto insurance coverage of every state from the Insurance Information Institute.
+Some states require drivers to purchase these coverages, while some are optional.
+It is essential to check your state laws for mandatory auto insurance coverage requirements.
+You may check the mandatory auto insurance coverage list for every state from the Insurance Information Institute.

-In case of an auto accident involving an uninsured driver, UM coverage will save you from medical or vehicular repair expenses.
+UM coverage will save you from medical or vehicular repair expenses in an auto accident involving an uninsured driver.

-Underinsured drivers have auto insurance but their coverage limit is not enough to cover all related expenses.
+Underinsured drivers have auto insurance, but their coverage limit is insufficient for all related expenses.
 UIM coverage will help you pay for the exceeding medical and repair expenses in case you get hit by an underinsured driver.

 States Requiring UM and UIM Coverage